Writing to Your Donor’s Family

 Share general information:

-- The state (not the city) in which you live
+- The state in which you live.

-- Your job or occupation
+- Your job or occupation.

-- Your hobbies or interests
+- Your hobbies or interests.

 - If sharing your faith, please consider that the family may have different spiritual beliefs.